The Quran does not merely retell Adam (peace be upon him). It redistributes him.

 And when We said to the angels, “Prostrate to Adam,” they prostrated except Iblis.
 He was of the jinn and rebelled against the command of his Lord.
 Will you then take him and his offspring as guardians instead of Me?
 (18:50)

 In a surah structured around the cave, the garden, the hidden wisdom behind loss, the preserved treasure behind the wall, and the barrier against corruption, this brief Adamic recall is decisive.
-The surah is asking one question everywhere: to whom do you entrust what you love?
+The surah keeps returning to one question: to whom do you entrust what you love?

-Adam appears here not as the first father in full narrative spread, but as the original scene that proves why false guardianship is madness.
+Adam (peace be upon him) appears here not as the first father in full narrative spread, but as the original scene that proves why false guardianship is madness.
 The one who refused the first prostration cannot be your wali.

-In al-Kahf, Adam is the buried pivot of the guardianship question.
+In al-Kahf, Adam (peace be upon him) is the buried pivot of the guardianship question.

 7. In Taha (20): the origin of scattered fear through forgetfulness

 Taha is a surah of fear, speech, centre, remembrance, and the movement from dispersed anxiety to singular anchoring in God.
-That is why Adam appears at the end — not as mere conclusion, but as anthropological root.
+That is why Adam (peace be upon him) appears at the end, not as mere conclusion, but as anthropological root.

 The surah has already taught us with Moses that the remedy for multiplied fears is a single centre: